silas00301/kotlin-htmx/README.md

 # Usage

 As the goal of this library is to be usable with any Kotlin web framework, it does not provide any specific integration.
-Instead, it provides a few code snippets that can have to be integrated into your project.
+Instead, it provides a few code snippets that have to be integrated into your project.

 - [kotlinx-html](#kotlinx-html)